HOME2024-09-03T12:27:39-05:00

-IATP created the Maker Program in 2021 to expand available options for individuals to acquire the assistive technology they need.
+IATP created the Maker Program to expand available options for Illinois residents to acquire the assistive technology they need.

 About Us